jackocnr/intl-tel-input/README.md

 **utilsScript**
 Type: `String` Default: `""` Example: `"build/js/utils.js"`
 Enable formatting/validation etc. by specifying the URL of the included utils.js script (or alternatively just point it to the file on [cdnjs.com](https://cdnjs.com/libraries/intl-tel-input)).
-The script is fetched using Ajax when the page has finished loading (on the `window.load` event) to prevent blocking.
+The script is fetched using Ajax when the page has finished loading (on the `window.load` event) to prevent blocking (the script is ~215KB).
 When instantiating the plugin, we return a [deferred object](https://api.jquery.com/category/deferred-object/), so you can use `.done(callback)` to know when initialisation requests like this have finished.
 See [Utilities Script](#utilities-script) for more information. _Note that if you're lazy loading the plugin script itself (intlTelInput.js) this will not work and you will need to use the `loadUtils` method instead._

 ## Public Methods